BlainesTub/STEM-Skyprobe/README.md

 This will open up a window that will let you search and download all the needed libraries.

-## Moving the Sensor Calibration Library
+## Installing the Sensor Calibration Library

-In order for the sketch to upload correctly, the SensorCalibration library must be moved from it's location in STEM-Skyprobe/
+In order for the sketch to upload correctly, the SensorCalibration library's containing must be moved from it's location in STEM-Skyprobe/SensorCalibration to the location of your Arduino libraries, which will vary depending on your operating system:

+Windows:

+`(Your user directory)/Arduino/libraries`

+Linux:

+`/home/users/(Your username)/Arduino/libraries`

+## Wiring
+Information on how to wire the skyprobe for both testing and launch are available in the two fritzing sketches included in the repository.

+## Testing Procedure
+In order to test the probe, first complete all the previous steps.
+Then, connect the arduino to your computer and from the arduino IDE and run the test sketch.
+You should get a successful upload to the arduino, if not check that you did all the previous steps correctly as well as the common issues section and try again.

+## Common Issues
+The most common problem that I've encountered has been the accelerometer randomly failing, and stopping collecting data.
+The solution to this problem for me has been running the accelerometer test sketch, which you can find in the Arduino IDE in File/Examples/Adafruit ADXL345/sensortest.

+Uploading and running the sketch should output actual values from the accelerometer and fix it from both the test/launch sketch and the accelerometer sketch.